Huluti/Coulr/README.md

 ### License

-This project is under MIT licence ... so do what you want with it :)
+This project is under MIT licence... so do what you want with it :)

 ### Help me

 That would make me very happy you make me feedback on using the software.
-Thanks for your interest and see you soon !
+Thanks for your interest and see you soon!